Coronavirus FAQs, help and advice for carers

 What if the person I care for does not have symptoms but is part of our self-isolating household?

-Can I still go out to care for the person I’m caring for while we are in lockdown?
+Can I still go out to care for the person I’m caring for?

-The NHS has written to everyone considered to be at risk of severe illness if you catch the coronavirus.
-You may have received the letter yourself, either as someone in this ‘high risk’ group or as the named carer of someone else who is.
+As before, the NHS will be writing to everyone considered to be at risk of severe illness if you catch the coronavirus.
+You may receive the letter yourself, either as someone in this ‘high risk’ group or as the named carer of someone else who is.
+The Government has specific information for carers looking after someone here.
+You can find out about leaving home to care for someone here.
+Carers UK has further guidance for carers here.

-If you or anyone you live with starts to display any of the symptoms of coronavirus, you must suspend your face-to-face visits.
-You can access Carers UK guidance and information on what you can do.
+If you or anyone you live with or care for starts to display any of the symptoms of coronavirus, you can read the Government guidelines on what to do here.

 What if the person I care for is extremely vunerable?

 If you or anyone you live with starts to display any of the symptoms of coronavirus, you must suspend your face-to-face visits.
-You can read the Government’s specific carer guidance here and information on Carers UK website.
+You can read the Government’s stay at home guidance here and Government specific carer information on their website here.

-Please note: This Government guidance comes from their website here so please check it regularly for the latest updates.
+You should continue to check the Government guidance on their website here so please check it regularly for the latest updates.

 Self isolation and staying at home

-Those people who have been identified as “extremely vulnerable” are being contacted directly by their GPs and can have food parcels delivered directly to their doors through the Sussex Resilience Forum.
-The Government has arranged for Community Hubs to be set up locally to support people who do not have an extreme medical condition but may be vulnerable because they are isolated from help, too unwell to buy food or have other pressing difficulties because of coronavirus.
-You can contact our team on 01323 738390 or email@example.com for support with registering with your local Community Hub, or register directly with them (see FAQ below).
+Those people who have been identified as “extremely vulnerable” were contacted directly by their GPs earlier this year and will be contacted again soon.
+Community Hubs have been set up locally to support people who do not have an extreme medical condition but may be vulnerable because they are isolated from help, too unwell to buy food or have other pressing difficulties because of coronavirus.
+The contact details for your local community hub in your area are here.

 I don't have anyone to help me and I'm finding it hard to cope.
 How can I get help during this time?